-“Hello” was a temporary public art project by artist and designer, Parisa Tashakori.
+“Hello” was a temporary public art project by artist and designer Parisa Tashakori.
 The project was installed in a high-trafficked area of Boulder, CO, near the public library, bike paths, and downtown walking mall.
-Using a twelve-foot section of chain link fence, Tashakori wove colorful nylon fabric into the grid of the fencing to create a large-scale text-based artwork that provided a simple greeting to passersby.
+Using a twelve-foot section of chain-link fence, Tashakori wove colorful nylon fabric into the fence's grid to create a large-scale text-based artwork that offered a simple greeting to passersby.
 Over the course of the three-month installation, Tashakori was on site re-weaving and transforming the text from “hello” to “hola” to ”سلام”, a few of the languages spoken in Boulder, including English, Spanish, and the artist’s native Persian.

-Tashakori’s work as a designer and artist is focused in the field of social and cultural design.
-Recently relocating from Iran to the United States, Tashakori observed that greeting one another with a formal, “hello,” is not universally customary for Americans in the same way that it is in Persian culture.
-In Colorado, Tashakori recognized that Boulder residents share the Persian value of acknowledging one another’s presence with a greeting of, “hello.”
+Tashakori’s work as a designer and artist is focused on the field of social and cultural design.
+Recently relocating from Iran to the United States, Tashakori observed that greeting one another with a formal “hello” is not universally customary for Americans in the same way that it is in Persian culture.
+In Colorado, Tashakori recognized that Boulder residents share the Persian value of acknowledging one another’s presence with a greeting of “hello.”
 This project celebrated diverse cultural heritage through a gesture familiar across cultural barriers.

 Next